 At the finger level: piano exoskeletons

 Technology like this can benefit both pros and beginners.
 In a 2025 Science Robotics paper, Shinichi Furuya and colleagues used a custom hand exoskeleton capable of moving individual fingers independently in flexion and extension.
 Their main question was whether exposure to fast, complex finger movements could help expert pianists break through a plateau in overlearned skills.
-The answer was yes: the positive effect was observed when pianists performed fast, complex multi-finger movements they could not voluntarily produce, and the improvements persisted after the exoskeleton was removed.
+The answer was yes: the positive effect was observed when pianists were passively exposed to fast, complex multi-finger movements they could not voluntarily produce, and the improvements persisted after the exoskeleton was removed.
 The training benefits also transferred to the untrained hand, showing that the device provided more than temporary help; it altered motor organization and learning.

 That is a strong educational point.
 Education does not stop with beginners.
 Effective teaching technology should support learners at multiple stages of skill development, from initial exposure to expert refinement.